-28.921 The primary victim loses two coastal cities.
+- 28.921 The primary victim loses two coastal cities.
 The player trading the card selects the cities.
-These cities are replaced by white pirate cities.

-28.922 Two coastal cities belonging to two other players are similarly replaced by pirate cities, even if the primary victim had fewer than two coastal cities and was thus not himself fully affected.
+These cities are replaced by white pirate cities. - 28.922 Two coastal cities belonging to two different players are similarly replaced by pirate cities.
 The primary victim selects these cities.
-The secondary victims may each lose only one city.
-The player who traded Piracy to the primary victim may not be selected as a secondary victim.

-28.923 The number of cities the primary or secondary victim must replace with white pirate cities is increased by one if the Cartography civilization card is held.

-28.924 The number of cities the primary or secondary victim must replace with white pirate cities is decreased by one if the Naval Warfare civilization card is held.

-28.925 Pirate cities do not require city support, and remain on the board until attacked and destroyed.
+The player who traded Piracy to the primary victim may not be selected as a secondary victim. - 28.923 The number of cities the primary or secondary victim must replace with white pirate cities is increased by one if the Cartography civilization card is held. - 28.924 The number of cities the primary or secondary victim must replace with white pirate cities is decreased by one if the Naval Warfare civilization card is held. - 28.925 Pirate cities do not require city support, and remain on the board until attacked and destroyed.
 Pirate cities may not be selected as secondary victims of calamities.
 When a pirate city is attacked, it is replaced by white tokens solely for the purpose of resolving combat.
 After combat is resolved, any surviving pirate tokens are eliminated.
 When a pirate city is destroyed, the attacker may pillage the city.